 - The paper A on Indian Language will not, however, be compulsory for candidates hailing from the States of Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, and Sikkim.

 - The question papers for the examination will be of conventional (essay) type.
 Each paper will be of three hours duration.
 The question papers (other than the literature of language papers) will be set in Hindi and English only.

 PERSONALITY TEST – 275 MARKS

-Candidate who qualified in UPSC Mains will be interviewed by a Board who will have before them a record of his career.
-Candidate will be asked questions on matters of general interest.
+A candidate who qualified in UPSC Mains will be interviewed by a Board who will have before them a record of his career.
+The candidate will be asked questions on matters of general interest.
 The object of the interview is to assess the candidate’s personal suitability for a career in public service by a Board of unbiased observers.
-The Personality Test consists of total 275 marks.
+The Personality Test consists of a total of 275 marks.